How do I book a slaughter date?

 Yes.
 Feeder lambs are purchased on a live weight basis at the plant.
 Prices will be established according to the weight of the feeders and what the current market is.
 Feeder lambs also need two weeks notice for booking.

 What are my payment Options?

 There are two ways of payment.
-Rail Base price, plus Premiums for Quality Characteristics (see Price Grid) or live weight for feeders only.
-The market conditions establish the Base Rail (Finished Lamb) and Live (Feeders) price according to supply and demand for lamb.
-Feeder lambs are purchased on Live weight when weighed at the plant.
-Finished lambs are purchased on a Rail Basis.
+Rail pricing is our focus for payment of finished lambs to reward producers delivering better quality.
+Live weight payments are primarily used for feeder lamb purchases.
+Market conditions established for finished and feeder lamb pricing fluctuate according to supply and demand for lamb, and there is a strong seasonality to pricing.
 All lamb payments will be made in accordance to regulatory requirements.
 Live (Feeders) within 48 hours, rail grade (Finished) within 72 hours.

 How does the Price Grid Premiums / Deductions affect my Net Rail Price?

 The Price Grid is a combination of carcass weight, GR measurement (Fat cover) and cleanliness.
 The GR measurement is the total tissue dept of the lamb carcass over the 12-13th rib, 11 cm from the backbone.
 This is taken with a grading rule.
 A deeper GR measurement indicates a fatter carcass.
-Optimum GR measurement is 5 mm to 11.9 mm.
-Less than 5 mm is considered under finished and will be graded as a C lamb and are subject to a discount.
-More than 19 mm are over fat.
-See below premiums and deductions.
+Optimum GR measurement is 4 mm to 11.9 mm.
+Less than 4 mm is considered under finished and will be graded as a C lamb and are subject to a discount.
+More than 18 mm are over fat.
+See below grid information on premiums and deductions.

 How does Rail Base Price work?

 SunGold grades every lamb to meet retail and food service minimum requirements.
 This helps Improve consistent quality for target market growth.
 This is designed to reward producers exceeding basic quality requirements and allows SunGold to provide producers information about the quality of their livestock.